 Originally known as the FIBA Junior World Championship, FIBA changed the names of its age-based world championships in 2005 to reflect the age of eligibility, and modified the names of all of its world championships to world cups.
 The tournament was held every four years starting in 1985.
 FIBA in 2005 changed its calendar and now conducts the U19 World Cup every other year.
-USA women's teams are 79-13 in U19/Junior World Cups, capturing a sixth-consecutive gold in 2015 with a 7-0 record.
-In 2017, USA Basketball fell four points short against Russia in the gold medal game in an attempt to capture a seventh-straight gold medal.
+The next FIBA U19 World Cup will be held in 2021.

 USA women's teams have won eight gold medals, one silver medal and one bronze medal while compiling an 86-13 overall record in U19/Junior World Cup play since the event was launched in 1985.
 Even more impressive, the USA has posted a 62-3 record and won seven of the past eight U19 golds since 2005.